 Plus, it's ridiculously easy!
-And it's a rebellion against the masses of mashed cauliflower recipes hanging out on the interweb that have us drowning our cauli in a pot of water followed by a warning to give it a thorough pat-down or risk our mash turning into mashy soup.
+And it's a rebellion against the masses of mashed cauliflower recipes hanging out on the interweb that have us drowning our cauli in a pot of water followed by a warning to give it a thorough pat-down or otherwise risk it turning into mashy soup.

 This is not a cauli mash soup recipe.
 I like cauli soup.
 But we'll save that for another time schmoopsie.

-We’re gonna ROAST this cauli instead!
-YEEEAhhh! <– just said this out loud to no one in particular in pure Hulk Hogan style, and I haven't even had my morning chai.
+Set aside your steamer basket and your pot of water because we are gonna ROAST this cauli!
+YEEEAhhh! <-- just said this out loud to no one in particular in pure Hulk Hogan style, and I haven't even had my morning chai.
 It's gonna be a good day.

-So we can put our hairdryers away.
-No cauli dry out session is needed since things are getting roasted up in here.
 No, not us.
 The cauli is getting roasted.
-And not in that way.
+Not in that way.
 Huh?
 Never mind.